-A list of owner information is available for purchase for $250.
+A list of owner information is available at no charge once you are properly licensed.
 The list does not include an owner’s social security number or date of birth.
 To protect owner information from fraudulent activity the list is only available to licensed private investigators.

 Does the list contain all properties held with the State?